in28minutes/java-cheat-sheet/README.md

     }
 ```
 ### Exception Handling
-- In this tutorial, letÕs understand the need for exception handling and learn how to handle exceptions.
+- In this tutorial, let's understand the need for exception handling and learn how to handle exceptions.

 #### Example without Exception Handling
-LetÕs first look an example without exception handling.
+Let's first look an example without exception handling.
 Method main throws an exception because toString method is invoked on a null object.
 ```
     public static void main(String[] args) {
 String str = null;